on the blog

 • Are you drawn to community impact, or do you just want a recurring revenue machine?

 Fit Tip: Passion isn’t everything, but liking who you serve definitely helps on tough days.
+When you think about the best small businesses, your customer base makes a huge difference.

 5. Consider the Staff You’ll Need to Hire and Manage

-The type of business you choose will determine the kind of team you’ll build.
+The small business ideas you gravitate toward will determine the kind of team you’ll build.

-• Food & retail: High turnover, entry-level roles, strong training systems required.
+• Food and retail: High turnover, entry-level roles, strong training systems required.

 • Fitness or education: Staff with certifications or niche skills.